 It is important to take some proactive steps that will help you be prepared for potential floods.

-- Ensure backup power for sump pumps (pumps used to remove accumulated water).
+- Ensure backup power for sump pumps, which remove accumulated water.

 - Have off-site computer backup storage for electronic school records.

 - Add, clean, or repair valves for sewer lines.

 - Monitor weather and flood warnings on a regular basis.

 - Ensure emergency operation plans are up-to-date and meet the needs of the district.